-The rules will also impose other barriers to contraception, including logistical, informational, and administrative burdens in navigating the health care system without employer- or university-sponsored contraceptive coverage.
+The rules will also impose other barriers to contraception, including logistical, informational, and administrative burdens resulting from having to navigate the health care system without employer- or university-sponsored contraceptive coverage.

-Navigating the health care system is complicated, requiring many resources, such as free time, regular and unlimited phone and internet access, privacy, transportation, language comprehension, and ability to read and respond to complex paperwork.
-It is, therefore, particularly difficult for individuals with limited English proficiency and for people in low-wage jobs-disproportionately women of color-who often work long, unpredictable hours without
+Navigating the health care system is already complicated, requiring resources such as free time, regular and unlimited phone and internet access, privacy, transportation, language comprehension, and ability to read and respond to complex paperwork.
+It is, therefore, particularly difficult for individuals with limited English proficiency and for people in low-wage jobs-disproportionately women of color-who often work long, unpredictable hours with little or no scheduling flexibility or reliable access to transportation.64